 Tenancy agreements that don’t contain pet clauses

-You’d be better off sourcing for another one that does include pet clauses that represent your position (sit tight, I’ll plug my tenancy agreement contracts shortly).
+You’d be better off sourcing another one that does include pet clauses that represent your position (sit tight, I’ll plug my tenancy agreement contracts shortly).

 Tenancy agreement clauses for pet-friendly landlords